gurpreet2301/ACENET_Summer_School_MPI/_episodes/03-hello_world_detail.md

 If you program happens to depend on this order of execution this can lead to something called a **race condition** in which results or the stability of the program can depend on which process gets to which line of code first.
 Dependencies of this sort can usually be avoided by using some sort of synchronization mechanism (e.g. a blocking MPI function such as [`MPI_Barrier`](https://www.open-mpi.org/doc/v3.1/man3/MPI_Barrier.3.php), [`MPI_Send`](https://www.open-mpi.org/doc/v3.1/man3/MPI_Send.3.php), etc. ) and/or careful program design.
 ![](../fig/program_flow.svg)

 At first glance this seems like running a program this way won't get us anything as we are just replicating the work.
 However, we can write the program in such a way that different process will work on different parts of the data and even perform different tasks.
-Lets start looking at the MPI functions in our `hello-world` program in a little more detail to see how.
+Let's start looking at the MPI functions in our `hello-world` program in a little more detail to see how.

 ## Back to Hello-world
-Lets have a look at the C and Fortran `hello-world` programs again and talk about the MPI functions and constants.
+Let's have a look at the C and Fortran `hello-world` programs again and talk about the MPI functions and constants.

 ~~~
 #include <stdio.h>